huntresslabs/free-tools/emotet-trickbot-finder/README.md

-### PowerShell script for finding and removing Emotet and Trickbot footholds
+## PowerShell script for finding and removing Emotet and Trickbot footholds

-This [PowerShell script](https://raw.githubusercontent.com/huntresslabs/free-tools/master/emotet-trickbot-finder/emotet-trickbot-finder.ps1) is designed to find and remove common Emotet and Trickbot footholds (services, scheduled tasks, etc.).
+This [PowerShell script](https://raw.githubusercontent.com/huntresslabs/free-tools/master/emotet-trickbot-finder/emotet-trickbot-finder.ps1) is designed to identify (and optionally remove) common Emotet and Trickbot footholds (services, scheduled tasks, etc.).
 The script can be modified to include new footholds you may encounter.

 _Many thanks to the Bytes Computer & Network Solutions team, this script is based on their work._

 **The script is unsupported and is provided as-is.**

-Notes:
+### Notes
 * The script must be run with **administrative privileges**.
 * By default, the script will only display the services, tasks, and files it finds.
 There is no output if it finds nothing.
 * The script uses `schtasks.exe` to get a list of scheduled tasks.
 If the Task Scheduler service is not running, `schtasks.exe` will diplay `ERROR: The network address is invalid.`

-#### Usage
+### Usage

 ```
 C:\> powershell -executionpolicy bypass -f c:\users\user\downloads\emotet_trickbot_finder.ps1